Why are Moebius’ 2001 kits so disappointing?

 This is 1980s-style kit design on the part of Moebius here.

 The red and black part on the right is a 3D print that I made.
-The part on the left is the Moebius EVA pod out of the box.
+It’s fairly accurate to the film.
+The part on the left is the same detail from the Moebius EVA kit.

 Note how the Moebius details have edges that are all at a weird diagonal angle.
-This is because the detail is on the side of a hemisphere, so they made it so that the part could be pulled straight out of the mould.
-Rather than making it a separate part, as they should have.
+This is because the detail is on the side of a hemisphere, so the factory designed it so that the part could be pulled straight out of the mould.
+Had they made the detail a separate insert then it could have had sides perpendicular to the surface of the sphere.

 Inconsistent, erratically researched Products